 To get the best health outcomes, you’ll need to play around with your food over time.
 Try starting off with a restrictive diet and adding foods back in to see how your body responds.
 This will help you to find the best combination of foods for your needs.

-Food For IBS
+Food For IBS (With Pictures!)

 Eating oats regularly is a key recommendation for IBS sufferers.
 Oats are full of digestible fiber, which helps to decrease cholesterol levels and keep blood sugar stable.
 This fiber is also important for keeping your bowel movements regular and healthy – an outcome that is especially important for anyone with IBS.

 Oatmeal is the easiest way to eat oats, as this is already a common breakfast choice for many people.
 You could also turn to overnight oats or baked products that contain oats.
+Raw oats are an option too, although these can be difficult to digest.

-However, you’ll need to be careful about what you’re eating at the same time.
+You’ll also need to be careful about what you’re eating at the same time.
 Oatmeal and overnight oats, for example, both often use milk as a source of liquid.
 But, dairy can be a poor choice for people with IBS and can aggravate symptoms.
 You may have better outcomes by relying on a plant based milk instead.

 Changing from regular milk to plant based milk is one of the simplest ways to reduce IBS symptoms.
 The term plant based milk just refers to any milk alternative that is made from a plant source.